Civic Arena (Pittsburgh): Indoor soccer

-The Pittsburgh Spirit Major Indoor Soccer League team also hosted matches at the Arena.
+The Pittsburgh Spirit Major Indoor Soccer League team also hosted matches at the arena.

 Roller derby

-Roller Derby featuring the hosting New York Chiefs took place at the Arena as well.
+Roller derby featuring the hosting New York Chiefs took place at the arena as well.

 Gymnastics

-Olympic Gold Medal winner Mary Lou Retton performed at the Arena as part of the "Tour of Champions" event on November 2, 1990.
+Olympic gold medal winner Mary Lou Retton performed at the Aaena as part of the "Tour of Champions" event on November 2, 1990.

 Notable musical events

 The first rock concert at the arena was emceed by Porky Chedwick on May 11, 1962, as a DiCesare Engler production and featured Jackie Wilson, The Drifters, The Coasters, The Castelles, Jerry Butler, The Flamingos, The Angels, The Blue-Belles, and The Skyliners.

 On September 14, 1964, the Beatles played the arena during their first United States tour.
 Opening acts were the Bill Black Combo, The Exciters, Clarence "Frogman" Henry, and Jackie DeShannon.
 A sell-out crowd of over 12,000 paid $5.90 to attend.

 Motown came to the arena on March 6, 1969, with a Temptations concert.

 On July 11, 1971, the world's first "authorized" production of Jesus Christ Superstar opened at the Civic Arena.

 Black Sabbath played at the arena on February 1, 1974.
 Circus reported, "They broke the existing box office record by grossing $76,000."

 On August 14, 1974, Canadian rock band Rush played the first show on their debut US tour with new drummer Neil Peart at the Civic Arena.
 They were opening for Uriah Heep at this show.

 Pink Floyd was at the Civic Arena for The Dark Side of the Moon Tour on June 19, 1973.

 Elvis Presley played his final New Year's Eve show at the Civic Arena on December 31, 1976, and played to a sellout on June 25 and 26, 1973.
 The arena has hosted other major concerts by every act from Frank Sinatra to Garth Brooks to Jimmy Page and Robert Plant.

 By the mid-1970s the arena was among the premier venues in the nation, with Billboard magazine naming it the 9th best in the U.S. on December 30, 1976.
-Sly and the Family Stone, The Steve Miller Band, Grand Funk Railroad, Boz Scaggs, and The Beach Boys all played the arena in 1974.
+Sly and the Family Stone, the Steve Miller Band, Grand Funk Railroad, Boz Scaggs, and the Beach Boys all played the arena in 1974.

 The Bee Gees performed two concerts here on September 4–5, 1979 during their Spirits Having Flown Tour.

 The Jacksons performed at Pittsburgh Civic Arena on August 13, 1981, during their Triumph Tour.